CFD as an abbreviation stands for Compact Flicker Degree.

 Rarely perceptible to humans.

 Suitable for general use (also public places).
+Not recommended for offices.

 Possibly perceptible and after prolonged exposure people may experience discomfort and increased eye strain at work.

 Stroboscopic effects possible.

 Less suitable for general use and much less suitable for longer working.
 Suitable for street lighting and underground garages.

 Probably perceived by more than 50% of the population, first stroboscopic effects (phase-wise no light, dark).
 After prolonged exposure discomfort and headache.
 According to DIN EN 12464 such light is classified as hazardous for work and must be avoided: